urgabel/HoMMol/README.md

 Currently working on HoMMol_Core.dll to build support for dbc files

-Until now it already supports Matr and Mesh file types (both binary and text forms)
+Until now it already supports Matr, Mesh and Effe file types (both binary and text forms)

-In process: All remaining dbc types (Ropt, Emoi, Effe, Rsdb, Simo, SimX).
+In process: All remaining dbc types (Ropt, Emoi, Rsdb, Simo, SimX).

 Next: A converter from/to binary/text form.